Llibre dels fets: Structure

-The oldest preserved copy of the manuscript in the Catalan language is the copy ordered in 1343, more than 60 years after James' death, by the Abbot of the Poblet Monastery.
-The text of the Catalan manuscript is nearly identical to that of the Latin translation, but the Catalan version cannot be a copy of the Latin version, as the Catalan one is written in the first person, mainly using the majestic plural "we", and only a few times the singular "I", while the Latin version is written in the third person, using the first person in only a few quotes.
-This fact makes it improbable that the Catalan manuscript comes from the Latin version.
+Other manuscripts have survived, all copies of the one made for the Poblet Monastery in 1343.

+As the title itself indicates, the Llibre dels fets is in fact a "Book of Deeds."
+Studies conducted in the 1980s concluded that this medieval manuscript is of an undefined literary style, since it was entirely orally dictated.

-The internal structure of both versions seems to indicate two moments in time: the first part may have been dictated around 1240, shortly after James' conquest of Valencia.
-The facts before 1228 are explained in a brief, imprecise way even with significant errors, while from then on, the narrative shows greater detail and precision.
+The internal structure of both versions seems to indicate two moments in time: the first part may have been dictated around 1240, shortly after James's conquest of Valencia.
+The facts before 1228 are explained briefly and contain significant errors.
+Afterwards, the narrative shows greater detail and precision.

-The supposed second part might have been dictated around 1274, and has a similar structure; the facts from 1242 to 1265 are condensed in a few pages, while the later years are again explained in great detail.
-The prologue and the section that describes his illness and death were probably written or dictated by someone in James' trust.
-The Catalan copy of 1343 and the Latin translation of 1313 have left posterity the same content.
+The "second part" might have been dictated around 1274, and has a similar structure; the facts from 1242 to 1265 are condensed in a few pages, while the later years are again explained in great detail.

-General content
+The prologue and the section that describes his illness and death were most likely written or dictated by someone in James's trust.

+Content

-The content of the Llibre dels fets, the chronicles of James I, can be divided into four parts:
+The content of the Llibre dels fets can be divided into four parts: